 We’ve put together a few different directions to help ILP volunteers living in Ukraine (and those just visiting) get to see this LDS temple during their semester abroad.
 Whether you want to get there on the metro, on the bus or by calling an Uber, we’ve got you covered.

-If you'll be in Ukraine and are looking to visit the temple, we can't recommend it enough!
+If you'll be in Ukraine and are looking to visit this temple, we can't recommend it enough!
 Especially when you're living in a foreign country, visiting something so familiar (like the temple) can be a huge boost.
 An ILP volunteer in Ukraine, Kennedy, said,

 "My heart was soooo full today being able to go to church and see the temple here in Kyiv.
 I love this Gospel with my whole heart and I'm so glad I can find so much peace here."

 To make getting there even easier, here are a few directions you can take — luckily, the Kiev metro makes it easy for anyone spending a semester in Kiev (or just visit) to make it to the temple.

 - Take the Metro (use the red line)

 From wherever you are in Kiev, you’ll need to head to the Akademmistechko station on the metro: it’s the last stop on the red line.